 In October 1968, the Cav was needed in III Corps to thwart a potential Communist threat.
-The equivalent of a medium-sized U.S. town took wings and landed at the other end of the Republic of Vietnam.
+The equivalent of a medium-sized U.S. town took wings and landed at the other end of South Vietnam.
 While thrusting against enemy positions along the Cambodian border northwest of Saigon, some elements of the division moved further south into IV Corps, working with Naval forces in an operation called "Nav-Cav."
-Thus the 1st Cavalry Division (Airmobile) became the first American division to have fought in all four tactical zones in the Republic of Vietnam.
+Thus the 1st Cavalry Division (Airmobile) became the first American division to have fought in all four tactical zones in South Vietnam.

-101ST AIRBORNE DIVISION (AIRMOBILE)
+101ST AIRBORNE DIVISION

 In the carefully conceived plans for the invasion of Nazi-held Europe, it became evident that a large force of hard-hitting, superbly-trained airborne troops would be needed to nullify coastal defenses and cut enemy lines.
 Thus, on Aug.
-16, 1942, the 101st Airborne Division was activated at Camp Clayborne, La.
+16, 1942, the 101st Airborne Division was activated at Camp Claiborne, La.